Speech 30: Speechwriting

 This course explores speechwriting as a process.
 Students will work independently and in peer groups to write speeches for themselves and for others.
 Students will also deliver speeches.
 Throughout the course, students will compare speechwriting with other types of writing, celebrating the unique challenges of writing for the ear.
 No prerequisites.
 Limited enrollment.

-To view the full ORC description, which indicates terms this course is scheduled to be offered, follow this link: Speech 30
+To view the ORC description, follow this link: Speech 30

 In this course, we will consider some challenges of writing speeches.
 As we move toward better writing for the ear, we will consult ancient and contemporary texts and practice the craft of speechwriting.
 To recognize the collaborative nature of speechmaking and speechwriting, we will work in peer groups for feedback, advice, and perspective.

 Students will not only write but also deliver speeches.

 We will pay close attention to the strengths and weaknesses of speech manuscripts, comparing manuscripts with extemporaneous, memorized, and impromptu approaches to speech.
 How can a speech set to paper resonate with the dynamism of spontaneous, heartfelt utterances?
 How can a speaker avoid rote memory while using a manuscript and sustaining crucial engagement with an audience?
 We’ll move back and forth between speaking and writing, seeing how each can inform the other.

 One of the means we’ll use to make these discoveries about speechwriting is dialogue.
 If we want our speeches to reflect the dynamism and collaboration of dialogue (and I argue that we do), we should use dialogue to build our speeches.
 I’m using dialogue here as a broad, general term—encompassing talk, conversation, speaking aloud.
 We will engage in dialogue, not just to audition our arguments and ideas, but also, to discover our arguments and ideas.